Ultra Unification: Logic to Ultra Unification

-{\bf SU(5) and Spin(10) gauge group}: Conventionally, people write the Georgi-Glashow model \cite{Georgi1974syUnityofAllElementaryParticleForces} as the $su(5)$ GUT and Fritzsch-Minkowski model \cite{Fritzsch1974nnMinkowskiUnifiedInteractionsofLeptonsandHadrons} as the $so(10)$ GUT because they have the local Lie algebra $su(5)$ and $so(10)$ respectively.
-However, they have the precise global Lie group SU(5) and Spin(10) respectively.
+{\bf SU(5) and Spin(10) gauge group}: Conventionally, people write the Georgi-Glashow model \cite{Georgi1974syUnityofAllElementaryParticleForces} as the $su(5)$ GUT and Fritzsch-Minkowski model \cite{Fritzsch1974nnMinkowskiUnifiedInteractionsofLeptonsandHadrons} as the $so(10)$ GUT because they have the local Lie algebra $su(5)$ and $so(10)$, respectively.
+However, they have the precise global Lie group SU(5) and Spin(10), respectively.
+Only $q=6$, we are allowed to have the embedding of SM gauge group $G_{\text{SM}_6} \equiv \frac{\SU(3) \times \SU(2) \times \U(1)}{\Z_6} \subset \SU(5)$ into the $su(5)$ GUT (see more discussions later in \eq{eq:embedding}).

-\item {\bf Observed 15 Weyl fermions per generation by experiments}: So far the HEP experiments only confirmed the 15 Weyl fermions per generation of SM.\footnote{Here Weyl fermions are spacetime Weyl spinors, which is ${\bf 2}_L$ {of} ${\Spin(3,1)}=\rm{SL}(2,\C)$ with a complex representation in the Lorentz signature.
+\item {\bf Observed 15 Weyl fermions per generation by experiments}: So far the HEP experiments only confirmed the 15 Weyl fermions per generation of SM.\footnote{Here Weyl fermions are spacetime Weyl spinors, which is ${\bf 2}_L$ {of} ${{\Spin(1,3)}}=\rm{SL}(2,\C)$ with a complex representation in the Lorentz signature.
 On the other hand, the Weyl spinor is ${\bf 2}_L$ {of} $\Spin(4)=\SU(2)_L \times \SU(2)_R$ with a {pseudoreal representation} in the Euclidean signature.} The experimentalists have \emph{not} yet confirmed the existence of 16th Weyl fermion for each generation.
-The 16th Weyl fermion is also known as the right-handed neutrino $\nu_R$ or the sterile neutrino.
+The 16th Weyl fermion (or possibly even more than 16 fermions per generation) is also known as the right-handed neutrino $\nu_R$ or the sterile neutrino.
 Namely, given the number of generation (or family) $N_{\text{gen}}=3$, we have {$15 \times N_{\text{gen}}= 45$} Weyl fermions confirmed in the SM.
 Similarly, we consider {$15 \times N_{\text{gen}}= 45$} Weyl fermions applicable to the $su(5)$ GUT.\footnote{However, the $so(10)$ GUT requires 16 Weyl fermions per generation due to the fermions sit at the {\bf 16} of the Spin(10).
-This fact is used to argue the possibility of topological quantum phase transition between the energy scale of the 15n Weyl-fermion $su(5)$ GUT and 16n Weyl-fermion $so(10)$ GUT in \Refe{JW2008.06499}.} (The quantum numbers and representations of the elementary particles in SM and GUT can be found in Table 1 and 2 of \cite{JW2006.16996}.)
+This fact is used to argue the possibility of topological quantum phase transition between the energy scale of the 15n Weyl-fermion $su(5)$ GUT and 16n Weyl-fermion $so(10)$ GUT in \Refe{JW2008.06499}.} (The quantum numbers and representations of the elementary particles in SM and GUT can be found in Table 1 and 2 of \cite{JW2006.16996}.) {In terms of the quantum numbers of the 15 Weyl fermions per generation of $su(3) \times su(2) \times u(1)$ SM and that of $su(5)$ GUT {as chiral gauge theories}, {in the left-handed ($L$) Weyl spinor basis,} they are in the representations: